tower/guides/guides/adapter.md

 You achieve one standard query API by having adapters.

-All it takes to implement an adapter is defining one method, `exec`.
+To implement an adapter, simply implement the `exec` method.
 If you do this you can perform all the standard query actions (create/read/update/delete), and the resources your adapter abstracts become usable just like any other resource (like a **m**odel in traditional MVC frameworks like Rails).

 Here's how the `exec` method looks for some custom adapter: